-8 https://digital-strategy.ec.europa.eu/en/news/european-digital-skills-and-jobs-platform-project-team-starts-work balance between polarities such as equality and freedom, autonomy and solidarity, innovation and continuity, and the like.
+8 https://digital-strategy.ec.europa.eu/en/news/european-digital-skills-and-jobs-platform-project-team-starts-work account different positions, logics and attitudes; then, resolving contradictions and finding a balance between polarities such as equality and freedom, autonomy and solidarity, innovation and continuity, and the like.
 Digital literacy and data literacy are on a par with the physical health and well-being (OECD, 2018).